 This week I was joining “that informal morning coffee conversation” of a team I’m coaching – and we made some team coaching magic happen.
+The team made progress, “just” with basic professional skills like listening and visualization.
 It felt like a true remote-work achivement that made the Agile Coach in me very joyful.

 Some context first